KevinUSCU/quoi-server/README.md

 ## Installation
 1. npm install
 2. cp .env.sample .env
-3. cp db/server-state.json.sample db/server-state.json
 ### Development
-4. createdb quoi_dev
+3. createdb quoi_dev
-5. npm run knex migrate:latest
+4. npm run knex migrate:latest
-6. npm run knex seed:run
+5. npm run knex seed:run
-7. npm run dev
+6. npm run dev
 ### Testing
-(db is created and removed automatically by test)
+(db is created and removed automatically by tests)
-4. npm test
+3. npm test

 ### Tokens
 When a token is required for a route, it follows the following format: